EthGlobal2024SafeDocs/SafeDocs/README.md

 **SignCast** uses Sign Protocol's attestations as passes to control access to content.
 Here’s how it works:

+- **Issue Access passes:**
-- **Pass Issuance:** Content owners issue unique attestations to consumers, granting them access to specific content for a predetermined time.
+  - Content owners issue unique attestations to consumers, granting them access to specific content for a predetermined time.
-- **Pass Verification:** Consumers present their attestation to SignCast's servers.
+- **Pass Verification:**
+  -Consumers present their attestation to SignCast's servers.
 The server verifies the pass by checking ownership and expiry details, ensuring that only authorized users can access the content.

 ### Content Storage and Security with Basin S3

+- **Encrypted Storage:**
-- **Encrypted Storage:** All files are encrypted by the content creator and stored securely using Basin S3.
+  - All files are encrypted by the content creator and stored securely using Basin S3.
 Content Identifiers (CIDs) are stored in a secure directory on SignCast’s servers, preventing unauthorized access.
-- **Secure Directory Management:** CIDs are protected on the server side, adding an extra layer of security and ensuring that content can only be retrieved with a valid attestation.
+- **Secure Directory Management:**
+  - CIDs are protected on the server side, adding an extra layer of security and ensuring that content can only be retrieved with a valid attestation.
 The CIDs are not stored on the attestation itself since attestations are public.
 Doing so would expose the content to unauthorized access.

 ### Proxy Re-Encryption for Secure Content Delivery

-- **No Plain Text Handling:** Content is uploaded to SignCast fully encrypted by the creator, ensuring that our servers never see plain text files.
+- **No Plain Text Handling:**
+  - Content is uploaded to SignCast fully encrypted by the creator, ensuring that our servers never see plain text files.
-- **Transformation Key Integration:** A transformation key, tailored to the consumer’s public key, is included in the attestation, allowing the server to re-encrypt content specifically for the consumer.
+- **Transformation Key Integration:**
+  - A transformation key, tailored to the consumer’s public key, is included in the attestation, allowing the server to re-encrypt content specifically for the consumer.
+- **Re-Encryption Process:**
-- **Re-Encryption Process:** Upon receiving a valid attestation, the server re-encrypts the content and delivers it to the consumer, who can decrypt it using their private key.
+  - Upon receiving a valid attestation, the server re-encrypts the content and delivers it to the consumer, who can decrypt it using their private key.

 ### Client-Side Encryption and Decryption

-- **Custom Wallet Creation:** Content creators and consumers create custom wallets via the SignCast client app.
+- **Custom Wallet Creation:**
+  - Content creators and consumers create custom wallets via the SignCast client app.
 These wallets securely store private keys used for encryption and decryption.
+- **On-Device Security:**
-- **On-Device Security:** All encryption and decryption processes occur on the user's device, ensuring no sensitive data is transmitted over the network.
+  - All encryption and decryption processes occur on the user's device, ensuring no sensitive data is transmitted over the network.

+### Smart Contract Escrow
+- **Schema Hooks**
+  - Release subscription payments to content creators
+  - Safely manage subscriber's payments.

 ## Component Breakdown of SignCast